okoto-xyz/cpuminer-yescrypt/README.md

 Usage instructions:  Run "minerd --help" to see options.

-To Connect to BSTY-P2Pool using your GlobalBoost-Y Wallet Address:
+To Connect to pool using your Koto Wallet Address:
-    ./minerd --algo=yescrypt -o 54.68.63.254:7225 -u BSTYaddress -p x
+    ./minerd -a yescrypt -o stratum+tcp://Koto.pool.address:port -u Your_Koto_Address -p x

 Note: Do not mine to online wallet addresses, including exchanges, as you may experience loss of coins due to how newly mined coins are confirmed.